Paraguay's leftist president faces impeachment

-ASUNCION (Reuters) - Paraguay’s Senate will decide on Friday whether to oust President Fernando Lugo in a lightning-quick impeachment trial that he says is tantamount to a coup.
+ASUNCION (Reuters) - Paraguay’s Senate will decide on Friday whether to oust President Fernando Lugo in a lightning-quick impeachment trial that he has compared to a coup.

 Lawmakers in the lower house agreed in a swift, near-unanimous vote on Thursday to start the impeachment.
 The Senate is set to vote at 4:30 p.m.
 (4:30 p.m.
 EDT) on whether to sack the president less than a year before his term is due to end.